NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script concatenates two files
+this script displays the last 10 lines of a file